jacobrobinsonjd/SafeHarbour/README.md

 &ensp; &ensp; (1)  The Initial Development Team intends for the network on which the Token functions to reach Network Maturity within three years of the date of the first sale of Tokens;

-&ensp; &ensp; (2)  Disclosures required under paragraph (b) of this section must be made available on a freely accessible public website.
+&ensp; &ensp; (2)  Disclosures required under paragraph (b) of this section are continuously made available on a freely accessible public website.

 &ensp; &ensp; (3)  The Token must be offered and sold for the purpose of facilitating access to, participation on, or the development of the network.

-&ensp; &ensp; (4)  The Initial Development Team files a notice of reliance in accordance with paragraph (c) of this section.
+&ensp; &ensp; (4)  The Initial Development Team, its members, and, to the extent known by the Initial Development Team, any related persons (and all rights, benefits and powers with respect thereto) are not directly or indirectly sold or transferred (except without additional consideration from the initial development team or its members to their respective related persons) for a period of at least 24 months from the date the Initial Development Team files a notice of reliance in accordance with paragraph (c) of this section.

+&ensp; &ensp; (5)  The Initial Development Team files a notice of reliance in accordance with paragraph (c) of this section.

-&ensp; &ensp; (5)  An exit report is filed in accordance with paragraph (f) of this section.
+&ensp; &ensp; (6)  An exit report is filed in accordance with paragraph (f) of this section.

 **(b)  Disclosure.**  The Initial Development Team must provide the information described below on a freely accessible public website.
+Such information must be updated within five business days of a material change of such information.
+Any public updates made to a code repository will be announced through similar means, along with a link to the code repository which contains the change.

 &ensp; &ensp; (1)  *Initial Disclosures.*  Prior to filing a notice of reliance on the safe harbour, provide the following information.
-Any material changes to the information required below must be provided on the same freely accessible public website as soon as practicable after the change.
+Any material changes to the information required below must be provided on the same freely accessible public website as soon as reasonably practicable after the change.

-&ensp; &ensp; &ensp; &ensp; (i)  *Source Code.*  A text listing of commands to be compiled or assembled into an executable computer program used by network participants to access the network, amend the code, and confirm transactions.
+&ensp; &ensp; &ensp; &ensp; (i)  *Source Code.*  The complete source code for the network, as well as a text listing of commands to be compiled or assembled into an executable computer program used by network participants to access the network, amend the code, and confirm transactions.
+The complete text of the free software licenses pursuant to which such source code is licensed to the public.

-&ensp; &ensp; &ensp; &ensp; (ii)  *Transaction History.*  A description of the steps necessary to independently access, search, and verify the transaction history of the network, such that a non-technical individual could understand the instruction.
+&ensp; &ensp; &ensp; &ensp; (ii)  *Transaction History.*  A narrative description of the steps necessary to independently access, search, and verify the transaction history of the network, such that a non-technical individual could understand the instruction.

-&ensp; &ensp; &ensp; &ensp; (iii)  *Token Economics.*  A narrative description of the purpose of the network, the protocol, and its operation.
+&ensp; &ensp; &ensp; &ensp; (iii)  *Token Economics.*  A narrative description of the purpose of the network, the Token, the protocol, and its operation.
 At a minimum, such disclosures must include the following:

 &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (A)  Information explaining the launch and supply process, including the number of Tokens to be issued in an initial allocation to certain wallets with an explanation and disclosure of the wallet holders, the total number of Tokens to be created, the release schedule for the Tokens, and the total number of Tokens outstanding;

-&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (B)  Information detailing the method of generating or mining Tokens, the process for burning Tokens, the process for validating transactions, and the consensus mechanism;
+&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (B)  Information detailing the method of generating, mining, staking, delegating, locking or burning Tokens, the process for validating transactions and the consensus mechanism;

-&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (C)  An explanation of governance mechanisms for implementing changes to the protocol;
+&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (C)  An explanation of governance mechanisms for implementing changes to the protocol, including a narrative process explain that a non-technical individual could understand the instruction;

 &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (D)  Sufficient information for a third party to create a tool for verifying the transaction history of the Token (e.g., the blockchain or distributed ledger); and